-Response: The proposal seeks to develop a high-quality, context appropriate residential project on under-utilized property within the Cure Corridor.
-By removing outdated and long vacant office buildings, the proposal will not negatively impact any of the surrounding uses.
-The end result will create a thriving mixed-use component adjacent to the existing commercial, office and hospital campus uses.
-This is a long-term mixed-use neighborhood stability project and classic redevelopment that is justified by the city's future vision in the recently adopted General Plan 2035 and benefits all of Scottsdale.
+Response: The proposal seeks to develop a high-quality, context appropriate residential development.
+By removing outdated, now vacant office buildings, the proposal does not impact any surrounding buildings with the provision for taller buildings.
+The end result will create a thriving mixed-use core adjacent to commercial, office and hospital campus uses.
+This is a long-term mixed-use neighborhood stability project and classic redevelopment that benefits all of Scottsdale.